7 reasons to bring an entourage to open mic

 So let’s say you’re a first-time open mic player and you’re not sure whether you want to bring some moral support.
 Or you’ve already got your entourage picked out but you’re not sure how to prepare them or how to express your gratitude for their willing spirit.

-First, if they’re new to the scene, it might help to give them a sense of what to expect at an open mic.
+First, if they’re new to the scene, it might help to give them a sense of e.
 (Ditto for you as a performer.)

 Then, let them know how much they, as audience, bring to the experience.